joagre/ratatoskr/ideas/r.md

 foo.bar(1)
 ```

-A class may opt to implement a certain interface.
+A class may choose to implement a mandatory interface.
 The interface
 defines which member variables and functions that must be provided by
 the class.
 An interface definition looks like this: